Exploring Nucleon Structure through Sub- and Near-threshold $\phi$-Meson Photoproduction: Abstract

 \section{Abstract}

-We propose to investigate short-range correlations (SRCs) in nuclei by studying sub-threshold photoproduction of $\phi$ particles in an electron-positron collision experiment.
-We present a direct experimental signature for SRCs, which is deemed achievable using the Beijing Spectrometer III (BESIII).
-The cross sections for sub-threshold production, as well as the likelihood of detection by BESIII, are calculated.
-These results underscore the substantial potential of BESIII in elucidating the fundamental physics behind the nuclear modification of parton distribution functions.
-This proposed experimental analysis of photon-nucleon interactions in electron-positron collisions represents uncharted territory, promising fresh prospects for applications in both particle and nuclear physics.
+We propose to investigate short-range correlations (SRCs) in nuclei by studying sub and near-threshold photoproduction of $\phi$-meson.
+The feasibility of exploring this nuclear structure in electron-positron collision experiments such as Beijing Spectrometer III (BESIII) and Super $\tau$-Charm Facility (STCF) was investigated by utilizing their beryllium-based ($^{9}$Be) beam pipe.
+The cross sections for these processes as well as the likelihood of detection by BESIII and STCF are calculated.
+Due to the limited number of events, BESIII is inadequate for the proposed measurement, while the future STCF provides a higher probability of successfully measuring this process.
+These findings suggest that electron-positron collider could play a valuable role in elucidating the fundamental physics behind the nuclear modification of parton distribution functions.
+This proposed analysis of photon-nucleon interactions represents uncharted territory, promising fresh prospects for applications in both particle and nuclear physics.

-\textit{Introduction.}---The strong interaction between nucleons (protons and neutrons) serves as the essential binding force that upholds the structural integrity of the atomic nucleus.
+\textit{Introduction.}---The strong interaction between nucleons (protons and neutrons) serves as an essential binding force that upholds the structural integrity of the atomic nucleus.
 This force arises from the intricate interplay among quarks and gluons, the fundamental constituents of nucleons, and is governed by the principles of quantum chromodynamics (QCD).
-However, the nonperturbative nature of QCD renders the analytical solution of its equations unattainable.
-Therefore, one often resorts to conducting scattering experiments involving particle beams colliding with target materials to investigate the inner structures of matter.
-Among these experiments, high-energy electron scattering measurements play a particularly vital role such as in the identification of short-range correlations (SRCs) \cite{Frankfurt:1988nt}.
+On experimental side, the study of internal structure of matter often relies on scattering experiments such as high-energy electron scattering measurements, which play a particularly vital role such as in the identification of short-range correlations (SRCs) \cite{Frankfurt:1988nt}.